Jeruba2012/FluxDash/README.md

 ## Author and creator

 FluxDash was inspired and created by Ife Familusi, Research Associate, Kentucky State University.
-Contact: ife.familsui@kysu.edu.
+Contact: ife.familusi@kysu.edu.
 All rights reserved.

 ## Main features in v1.0.0